 Time Commitment: The estimated time commitment over two semesters is about 60 hours: 6 hours for meetings, 8 hours for readings, 40 hours for the trip itself, and about 6 hours of miscellaneous trainings and activities.

-We will have two 1.5-hour meetings per semester covering trip logistics, facilitated discussions, and guest speakers.
+We will have two monthly meetings per semester covering trip logistics, facilitated discussions, and guest speakers.
 Between meetings, there will be assigned reading and various tasks designed to familiarize participants with the history, current events, and legal issues prevalent in Hawaiian communities.
 Each assignment should last no more than 2 hours.
-Additionally, students should be available to travel to Hawaii on the weekends prior and subsequent Spring Break.
+Additionally, students should be available to travel to Hawaii on the weekends prior and subsequent to Spring Break.

 In the spring semester, we will complete any training materials that our partner organizations assign.
 During the trip itself, expect to work 8-10 hour days.
 This will include travel, on-site trainings, legal clinics, and any assigned research or administrative work.
 We will also organize networking events with local attorneys and nonprofit groups, as well as social events for our BLAST group.

 For more information, please contact the student leaders at firstname.lastname@example.org.